OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseWorleyMap.md

   default: [ 0, 1 ]

-  <p>Allows mapping the distances from the specified min/max range into the 0..1 range<\p>
+  <p>Allows mapping the distances from the specified min/max range into the 0..1 range</p>

   <h3>rotation</h3>